Receiptful/receiptful-api-docs/source/includes/_authentication.md

 // > 'eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJhdCI6IjEyMzQ1NiIsInRzIjoxMjM0NTY3OH0.Pocf1CzRha25nwCfoZynProYLcV1UE5SlcRGa3qzZXo'
 ```

-As a first step, the Access Token received from Conversio must be included in an Object (Hash for Ruby) at the key `at`.
+As a first step, the Access Token received from CM Commerce must be included in an Object (Hash for Ruby) at the key `at`.
 In that object, the current Unix time must be defined at the key `ts`.
-This timestamp is validated by Conversio to be within 3 minutes of current time, in an effort to prevent header reuse by attackers.
+This timestamp is validated by CM Commerce to be within 3 minutes of current time, in an effort to prevent header reuse by attackers.

 This object is then signed with HMAC, generating 3 Base64 encoded strings, separated by a period.
 This is the PoP Token.